2022 NASCAR Cup Series

 The 2022 NASCAR Cup Series was the 74th season for NASCAR professional stock car racing in the United States and the 51st season for the modern Cup Series.
-The season started at the Los Angeles Memorial Coliseum on February 6 with the Busch Light Clash at The Coliseum.
-That race was followed by the Bluegreen Vacations Duel qualifying races on February 17 and the 64th running of the Daytona 500, the first points race of the season, at Daytona International Speedway on February 20.
-The regular season ended with the Coke Zero Sugar 400, also at Daytona, on August 27.
-The NASCAR playoffs began with the Cook Out Southern 500 at Darlington Raceway on September 4 and ended with the NASCAR Cup Series Championship Race at Phoenix Raceway on November 6 where Joey Logano earned his second career Cup Series championship after a 4-win season.
-This season marks the debut of the Next Gen Car, which was originally supposed to debut in 2021, but was postponed due to the COVID-19 pandemic.
-In addition, this is the first season to have races covered by USA Network, which takes over for the now-defunct NBCSN.
+The 2022 season marked the debut of the Next Gen Car, which was originally supposed to debut in 2021, but was postponed due to the COVID-19 pandemic.
+In addition, this was the first season to have races covered by USA Network, which took over for the now-defunct NBCSN.